All Episodes

 What we witnessed last night was a cynical and insulting and pathetic exercise in the most pointless kind of political theater.

-That's what's that, Lou Rolls?
+What's that, Lou Rolls?

-Um pass this jobs now pass this jobs bill now.
+Hey, pass this jobs bill now.

-That's that's music for Renee.
+That's music for Renee.

 Pass this jobs bill now.

-If you call before the bottom of the hour, we will uh send you not just a free jobs bill, but also a complimentary sham wow with a retail value of half a trillion dollars.
+If you call before the bottom of the hour, we will send you not just a free jobs bill, but also a complimentary sham wow with a retail value of half a trillion dollars.

-If you call before the bottom of the hour and pass this jobs bill now.
+If you call before the bottom of the hour and pass this jobs bill now, yeah, we will double your order.

-We don't we're not we're not stingy here.
+We're not stingy here.

-We will not only send you one jobs bill, we will send you two jobs bills.
+You call before the bottom of the hour, we will not only send you one jobs bill, we will send you two jobs bills.

-one eight hundred pass this jobs bill now.
+1-800, pass this jobs bill now.

 Great to have you with us.